 To underscore the need for new legislation, The Partnership for a New American Economy has organized a national day of action with two events in Utah today, one in Salt Lake City and one in Park City.
 The Park City event will take place at the Park City Chamber/Bureau Visitor Center on State Route 224.

 There will be an informal panel led by an immigration lawyer with additional remarks by former Park City Mayor Dana Williams and Chamber/Bureau President Bill Malone, along with a few other local business leaders.
-The public is invited to attend and participate.
-The Partnership will also be releasing the results of a recent poll of Utah voters about immigration.

 National polls show that a majority of Americans want politicians to craft a sensible way for immigrants who are already living in the United States to achieve citizenship.